malfattti/garden/Semiotics. The Basics.md

 - there is no denotation without connotation
 - Connotation requires knowledge of social context
 - they require interpretation and thus challenge the notion of communication as decoding
+- Barthes states that connotation creates the illusion of denotation, denotation os just another connotation